 Andrea: Yes.
 International Association of Coaching.

 Robyn: The IAC is based on proficiency so if you’re proficient, if you are competent, you get the credential.
-It’s not about having done so many hours training.
+It’s not about having done so many hours of training.

-The two things I would like to change with my magic wand are 1) the requirement of number of hours which is a bit out-dated.
+The two things I would like to change with my magic wand are 1) the requirement of a number of hours which is a bit out-dated.
 If I learn fast then I shouldn’t be penalized and made to sit through another 60 hours of learning because that’s the number of hours.

 And 2) their RPL policy.
-At the moment the International Coach Federation doesn’t recognize prior learning.
+At the moment the International Coaching Federation doesn’t recognize prior learning.
 So if you have already done training—perhaps you’re a psychologist, for example.
 You really will have done active listening if you’re a psychologist.
 Then you probably shouldn’t have to do that module again.

 We get a lot of students now that are already coaches and they have expertise.
 I could do a little RPL assessment with them which should take an hour or two, listen to a bit of their coaching, and I could actually say, “We’re going to give you credit for this unit, this unit, and that unit because you’re clearly already competent.
 Now you just have to do 75 hours and then you can get your certificate.”
-You can’t do that at the moment with the International Coach Federation.
+You can’t do that at the moment with the International Coaching Federation.